 It is usual in Roman Catholic theology to distinguish between three kinds of apostolicity: (1) Apostolicity of Origin (2) Apostolicity of Doctrine (3) Apostolicity of Succession.

 Now, every church will claim the first two, every church asserts continuity with the apostolic church and traces its origins to the church of the apostles.
 Of course to claim continuity is not the same as to demonstrate it, to do that a theology of what constitutes substantive continuity across time is needed.
 Obviously there are more churches in the world today than that which the apostles themselves founded.
 By virtue of what do these many other churches claim to be “the same” church as that of the apostles?
 Some have attempted to appeal to some sort of vague sense of “historical continuity” by trying to detect some sort of “resemblance” between the apostolic church and the claimant church.
-However Hermann Sasse torched these kinds of speculative arguments in these bracing words:
+However Hermann Sasse torched these kinds of speculative arguments in the following bracing words:

 Where was the papal church before there was a papacy?
 Whether any church has its origin in the church of the New Testament or not is simply a matter of faith.
 The Baptists and the Disciples of Christ make the claim that their church was the church at the time of the New Testament.
 Our Lutheran fathers never had the idea that they were… founding a new church.
 They were of the conviction that Christ’s one church was being renewed with the pure apostolic doctrine in contrast with Rome, which had fallen away from the Gospel.